rdkcentral/aamp/AAMP-UVE-API.md

 ### setVolume ( volume )
 - Supported UVE version 0.7 and above.
 - Sets the current volume (value between 0 and 100).
 Updated value reflected in subsequent calls to getVolume()
+- Returns true if setVolume has been performed.

 | Name | Type | Decription |
 | ---- | ---- | ---------- |